-Example of a decision-maker for paragraph (a) an assessment manager a referral agency declaration, for a declared project, means the declaration for the project made by the Minister under section 42.
+Example of a decision-maker for paragraph (a) an assessment manager declaration, for a declared project, means the declaration for the project made by the Minister under section 42.

 (b) for a prescribed process, means the entity responsible for undertaking the process under the relevant law for the process.